Loule95450/HACS-Nexecur/README.md

 - If login fails, double‑check id_site and your PIN.
 The integration derives cryptographic hashes based on the server-provided salt.
 - The integration talks to the official Nexecur endpoints used by the mobile app.
 If Nexecur changes those endpoints, the integration may need an update.
+- Cameras: streams are short‑lived URLs (~30s).
+The integration periodically refreshes them in the background.
+If you see the stream stop, try reopening the stream view; it should reconnect with a fresh URL.

 ## License